Super Blackbird 0-60 mph in 2.77 seconds

-Even if the Blackbird made a little less than expected, the power it made was more-than enough to propel the Super Blackbird to becoming arguably the fastest production motorcycle in the world at the time.
+Even if the Blackbird made a little less than expected, the power it made was more-than-enough to propel the Super Blackbird to become arguably the fastest production motorcycle in the world at the time.

-Kawasaki ZZR1100 owners may disagreed but whatever side you find yourself on the Honda undoubtedly is an incredibly fast motorcycle.
+Kawasaki ZZR1100 owners may disagree but whatever side you find yourself on the Honda undoubtedly is an incredibly fast motorcycle.

 Super Blackbird In-gear acceleration

 The extremely smooth and turbine-like engine can pull top gear from barely over tick-over with zero complaints and would then drive ballistically hard without the need to change up.
 It accelerates really fast regardless of the gear you are in.